Annual Review 2023-24

 Independent Chair

-Professor John Pollaers (Chair) – OAM MBA BA
+Professor John Pollaers (Chair) – OAM, MBA, BA

 Responsible for leading several successful company turnarounds in the face of difficult industry circumstances, John is highly effective in leading organisations operating in ambiguous, unpredictable and sensitive environments.
-He has been instrumental in building close engagement with the Government and media across a range of complex and dynamic industries, notably as founding Chair of the Australian Advanced Manufacturing Council and Chair of the Australian Industry and Skills Committee, and as a member of the Prime Minister’s Industry 4.0 Taskforce.
+He has been instrumental in building close engagement with the government and media across a range of complex and dynamic industries, notably as founding Chair of the Australian Advanced Manufacturing Council and Chair of the Australian Industry and Skills Committee, and a member of the Prime Minister’s Industry 4.0 Taskforce.

-Professor Pollaers holds an MBA from INSEAD and Macquarie University, as well as degrees in electrical engineering and computer science.
-He was awarded the Medal of the Order of Australia (OAM) in June 2018 for service to the manufacturing sector, to education and to business.
-He is currently the Chancellor of Swinburne University of Technology in Melbourne, a Non-executive Director of AGL Energy Limited and GUD Holdings Limited, and is also the Chair of the Advisory Board of Ending Loneliness Together and the Brown Family Wine Group.
+Professor Pollaers holds an MBA from INSEAD and Macquarie University, as well as degrees in Electrical Engineering and Computer Science.
+He was awarded an OAM in June 2018 for service to the manufacturing sector, to education and to business.
+He is also currently the Chancellor of Swinburne University of Technology in Melbourne, a non-executive Director of AGL and Chair of the Advisory Board of Ending Loneliness Together.

 Directors with consumer experience